gavenrobertson/Photo-App-Project/README.md

   * If the user hits the cancel button, then the dialog should close without further action.
   * Any time the dialog is closed (whether via the accept button or the cancel button), any values entered by the user in the text fields should be cleared.

-Here is a screen capture demonstrating some of these behaviors:

 ![Screen capture of photo submission dialog](screencaps/demo-dialog.gif)

 ## Photo list